lkesteloot/unsong/unsong.md

 “ELISHA BEN ABUYAH WAS A GREAT RABBI OF ANCIENT ISRAEL.
 A BRILLIANT KABBALIST.
 A MIGHTY MIRACLE WORKER.
 A TRUE SAINT.
 ONE DAY HE WAS WALKING ALONG A PATH WHEN HE SAW A LITTLE BOY CLIMB A TREE.
 THE BOY FOUND A BIRD’S NEST.
 HE TOOK THE EGGS TO EAT, AND HE ALSO KILLED THE MOTHER BIRD.
 BUT THIS IS IN DEFIANCE OF DEUTERONOMY 22:6, WHICH SAYS [i]‘HE WHO SHALL HURT THE LITTLE WREN, WILL NEVER BE BELOVED BY MEN.’[/i]”

-“That’s not how Deuteronomy goes…it says…uh…’If you come across a bird’s nest in any tree or on the ground, with young ones or eggs and the mother sitting on the young or on the eggs, you shall not take the mother with the young.
-You shall let the mother go, but the young you may take for yourself, that it may go well with you, and that you may live long.'”
+“That’s not how Deuteronomy goes... it says... uh...
+‘If you come across a bird’s nest in any tree or on the ground, with young ones or eggs and the mother sitting on the young or on the eggs, you shall not take the mother with the young.
+You shall let the mother go, but the young you may take for yourself, that it may go well with you, and that you may live long.’”

 “IT WAS NOT AN EXACT TRANSLATION.
 ANYWAY, THE LITTLE BOY KILLED THE MOTHER BIRD, THEN CLIMBED BACK DOWN THE TREE AND WANDERED OFF.”

 “Not an exact translation?
-What version are you…”
+What version are you...”

 “A FEW MONTHS LATER, HE WAS WALKING ALONG THE SAME PATH WHEN HE SAW ANOTHER LITTLE BOY CLIMB A TREE LOOKING FOR EGGS TO EAT.
 THIS BOY FOUND A NEST, TOOK THE EGGS, BUT LEFT THE MOTHER BIRD IN PEACE, IN ACCORDANCE WITH THE LAW.
 ON HIS WAY BACK DOWN THE TREE, HE STUMBLED, FELL, BROKE HIS NECK, AND DIED.
 SO ELISHA BEN ABUYAH SWORE ETERNAL VENGEANCE AGAINST GOD.”